mhSadique/learning_apps-script/readme.md

 }
 ```

-- You can define a function like below and use it in your Spreadsheet:
+- You can define a function like below and use it in your Spreadsheet,

 ```js
 function TIMES(input, multipliedBy) {